stimpy77/Qaud/README.md

 * An in-memory **SortedDictionary** implementation is passing initial very basic tests.
 * Other ORMs and data repositories are yet to be added.

-## Background

-The objective behind QAUD is to facilitate a DAL (Data Access Layer) into prototype applications that do not know the full measure of the technology behind the DAL.
-Most DALs start with key-based table or document structures, so this solution builds upon that premise.

-For example, someone implementing a dynamic web site, such as an online store, might use `IDataStore<T>` for all data storage operations because he might not know whether the deployed solution will build upon MongoDB, MySQL, SQL Server, or some other server.
-By using `IDataStore<T>` for all DAL, the prototype solution can switch the underlying database, NoSQL, or in-memory data storage implementation by only changing the IoC/DI initializer, assuming `IDataStore<T>` has been generically implemented for the chosen actual database implementation.

-Building applications upon `IDataStore<T>` would only be recommended for accelerating **prototype application development** or for applications where **DAL targeting versatility is a priority concern**.
-An enterprise environment that is heavily dependent upon the Microsoft stack, including SQL Server, would not benefit from `IDataStore<T>` as much as a development team or individual that is focused on building an application with **an unknown or wide range of target environments and/or storage dependencies**.

-Another situation is where an application that builds entirely upon `IDataStore<T>`, or at least upon `ICrud<T>`/`ICrudEx<T>`, can utilize in-memory implementations when implementing functional tests.

 ## `ICrud<T>` has come at last.

 The base interface is `ICrud<T>`; the following summarizes it: